 Bio

-I am a third-year PhD student at The University of York, supervised by Dr William Smith.
+I am a final-year PhD student at The University of York, supervised by Dr William Smith.
 My research focuses on neural-based vision and language priors in inverse rendering and scene representation learning.
 I'm particularly interested in neural fields, generative models, 3D computer vision, differentiable rendering, geometric deep learning and multi-modal models.
+I also held a Research Fellowship (2023-2025) in collaboration with Dock10, working on machine learning-based video relighting and greenscreen composition.
+I am a contributor to Nerfstudio and have served as a reviewer for ICCV, SIGGRAPH Asia, CVPR, and BMVC.
 I hold an MEng in Electronic Engineering from The University of York, for which I was awarded the IET Prize for outstanding performance and the Malden Owen Award for the best graduating student on an MEng programme.

 News